HarshalPatil-Repo/HarshalPatil-Repo/README.md

 # Hi, I'm Harshal Patil 👋

-Highly motivated DevOps Engineer experienced in automating deployments, managing cloud infrastructure, and optimizing CI/CD pipelines.
-Skilled in AWS, Terraform, Jenkins, Docker, and Kubernetes.
-Dedicated to enhancing software delivery through efficient DevOps practices.
+AWS Cloud Engineer with experience in designing and managing scalable, secure cloud infrastructure.
+Skilled in Infrastructure as a Code (IaC) tool Terraform.
+Well versed with DevOps tools

 ---